araujota/winternal/README.md

 ### Agent Configuration

-Your graphs are defined in `src/winternal/weather.graph.ts`.
+Your graphs are defined in `src/winternal/`.
 The default setup includes:

-- **Weather Graph**: A graph that can forecast the weather in a given location.
+- **Weather Graph** (`weather.graph.ts`): A graph that can forecast the weather in a given location.
+- **Librarian Graph** (`librarian.graph.ts`): A documentation-aware code generation assistant that can reference online documentation to help with code generation tasks.

 Your inkeep configuration is defined in `src/winternal/inkeep.config.ts`.
 The inkeep configuration is used to configure defaults for the inkeep CLI.
 The configuration includes: